sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 Amazon's choice and they happened to come in a pack of four.

 I'm really thrilled with how the bike has turned out.
 I probably spent around ~$150-$200 on this at the end of it all.
-Could I have gotten a better bike on craigslist for less?
-Probably.
+Could I have gotten a better bike from craigslist or a pawn shop for what I'm using it for, for less?
+Almost certainly.
 However, it was a fun project that I'm proud of and I got to learn a lot about bicycles and bike maintenance during it.
-It may look ugly as sin, but it's mechanically pretty sound and I have the satisfaction of doing almost all of the work on it myself.
+It may look ugly as sin, but it's mechanically pretty sound and I have the satisfaction of having done almost all of the work on it myself.